Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 They spread the tunics about inside his hut and stood back admiringly.
 "Aunt Hestia.
 They're terrific!"

 And they were.
 Aunt Hestia had tie-dyed them with brilliant colors.
-The most brilliant of all was the deep blue colors in the letters OROPUS TEAM HERC.
+The most brilliant of all was the deep blue colors in the letters OLYMPIC TEAM HERC.
 In much smaller letters, on the backs in vivid purple, the tunics read: Sponsored by The Hercules Detective Agency.
-One very large t-shirt was obviously for Hercules It said: SPONSOR of TEAM HERC.
+One very large tee-shirt was obviously for Hercules.
+It said: SPONSOR of TEAM HERC.
 She had even made a tunic for the Minotaur even though he was not attending the games.
 No one could come up with a disguise that would allow the Minotaur to safely travel with the team.
 The Minotaur did not have the ability to shape-shift as did many of the mythical beings in ancient Greece.
 His real appearance would have startled too many people.
 But he was a terrific trainer.
 Herc's team was starting to shape up.

 "Coincidence?
-Ha!" had spluttered the sculptor.
+Ha!" spluttered the sculptor.
 "The oracle told me I had to make it.
 You know oracles.
 They cannot lie."

 "Look!" the team shouted as they caught sight of Hercules on the beach.
 They pointed up.
 A magnificent sail billowed above them.
 On the sail, much to Herc's surprise, the artists of Oropus had painted a giant bull's head of a minotaur, and not just any minotaur.
 It's was Tor's head in brightly colored dyes.
 It was just as the oracle had prophesized.
 A brightly colored sail and a giant bull's head.
 Oracles were amazing!